amirrezaask/1-billion-row-challenge/projecteuler/PROMPT.md

 - Solutions must compute the answer, not hardcode known answers
 - Each solution should complete in under 60 seconds
 - Use only standard library features (no external dependencies unless absolutely necessary)
+- Implement solutions one by one and write each one to the file before going to the next one.
+- make sure to follow out score.py script output expectation.
+- make sure to create a new directory following convention ${Language}-{MODEL}
+- DONT LOOK INTO OTHER IMPLEMENTATIONS AND INTERNET YOU NEED TO SOLVE THEM YOUSELF.
+- YOU DON"T HAVE PERMISSION TO READ OTHER AGENTS IMPLEMENTATIONS

 ## Language-Specific Notes